Gibraltar national football team records and statistics

-The Gibraltar national football team represents Gibraltar in association football and is controlled by the Gibraltar Football Association (GFA), the governing body of the sport there.
+The Gibraltar national football team represents Gibraltar in football and is controlled by the Gibraltar Football Association (GFA), the local governing body of that sport.
 It competes as a member of the Union of European Football Associations (UEFA), which encompasses the countries of Europe.
 Organised football has been played in the country since the 19th century.
 Gibraltar first applied for UEFA membership in 1997 which was rejected, as UEFA would only allow membership for applicants recognised as sovereign states by the United Nations.
 In October 2012, Gibraltar reapplied for membership and it was granted in March 2013.

 The list encompasses the records set by the team, their managers and their players since joining UEFA in 2013.
 The player records section itemises the team's leading goalscorers and those who have made most appearances in first-team competitions.
-Gibraltar's record appearance maker is Liam Walker, who has made 65 appearances since 2013.
-Liam Walker is also the record goalscorers, scoring four goals in total.
-All figures are correct as of the match played on 26 September 2022.
+Gibraltar's record appearance maker is Liam Walker, who has made 88 appearances since 2013.
+Walker is also the record goalscorer, scoring eight goals in total.
+All figures are correct as of the match played on 9 June 2025.